Skip to content

 Tie

-• If you want a special knot for your tie, I strongly recommend that you train before.
+• If you want a special knot for your tie, I strongly recommend that you practice before the wedding day.
+You don’t want to waste 10 min on a YouTube tutorial, especially if your venue doesn’t have wifi.

 • You don’t need a tie clipper if you are wearing a vest.